nixon-voxell/apu_final_year_project/introduction.typ

   )] <vector-vs-raster>

 Traditional methods of rendering 2D graphics has always relied on bitmap-based texture mapping @ray2005vector.
-While this approach is ubiquitous, it suffers a major drawback of the _pixelation_ effect when being scaled beyond the original resolution @nehab2008random.
+While this approach is ubiquitous, it suffers a major drawback --- the _pixelation_ effect when being scaled beyond the original resolution @nehab2008random.
 Furthermore, creating animations using bitmap-based textures can be extremely limited and complex because of the rigid grid-like data structure used to store the data.
-Animating raster graphics are commonly done through the use of fragment shaders which directly manipulates individual pixels, or relying on image sequences (a.k.a flipbooks) which produces an illusion of movement @jeremias2014shadertoy @flipbook2016.
+Animating raster graphics are commonly done through the use of fragment shaders which directly manipulates individual pixels, or relying on flipbooks (image sequences) to simulate motion @jeremias2014shadertoy @flipbook2016.

-Unlike raster graphics which rely on a fixed grid of pixels, vector graphics are precise and resolution independent.
-This means that it can scale without losing quality (shown in @vector-vs-raster).
+In contrast, vector graphics offer precision and resolution independence, enabling infinite scalability without visual degradation (shown in @vector-vs-raster).
 A vector illustration is composed of multiple _paths_ that define _shapes_ to be painted in a given order @ganacim2014massively.
 Each of these individual paths can be traced, altered, or even morphed into a completely different shape which allows for a huge variety of animation techniques in real-time @mateja2023animatesvg @dalstein2015vector @carlier2020deepsvg.
 Vector graphics animations can also react to dynamic runtime changes as the very definition of their shapes are extremely flexible.
 This property allows vector animations to be generated procedurally instead of relying on pre-recorded data @svganimation.

-=== Lack of support on UI/UX creation for complex interactivity
+// === Lack of support on UI/UX creation for complex interactivity

-_What You See Is What You Get_ (WYSIWYG) editors are visual centric tools that let users work directly within the presentation form of the content @madje2022programmable.
+However, despite these advantages, support for authoring complex vector-based interactions and animations within standard user interface creation workflows remains limited.
-Most game engines in the market like Unity, Unreal Engine, and Godot uses a WYSIWYG editor for creating user interfaces (UI) and user experiences (UX) @jacobsen2023 @unrealui2023 @godotui2024.
+Most game engines in the market including Unity, Unreal Engine, and Godot uses a WYSIWYG (What You See Is What You Get) editor for creating user interfaces (UI) and user experiences (UX) @jacobsen2023 @unrealui2023 @godotui2024.
+WYSIWYG editors are visual centric tools that let users work directly within the presentation form of the content @madje2022programmable.
 In WYSIWYG editors, users normally layout their contents using a drag and drop method and then style them using a style-sheet @wysiwyg2023.
 To bind interactions or animations towards a content, users would need to label it with a unique tag and query them through code.